OzzieIsaacs/calibre-web-test/README.md

 - configure folder names in file ./test/config_test.py

+- optional: for testing of goodreads you need a goodreads account with the corresponding api-key, the credentials have to be added in config_goodreads.py

+- Installing on Windows requires pycurl which can be installed using wheel in a virtual environment (download from here: https://www.lfd.uci.edu/~gohlke/pythonlibs/)

+- Testing LDAP on windows requires the installation of python-ldap in the tested environment, therefore you need the corresponding wheel and you have to point to the file in config_test.py (variable LDAP_WHL)

+- Testing GDrive requires a fully setup gdrive setup, please place the corresponding client_secrets.json and gdrive_credentials in calibre-web/test/files folder

 ## Start Testing

 Tests are running with python 3.6+ (better 3.7 as with 3.6 testing the e-mail startssl/ssl functionality will be skipped) by starting ./test/main.py (tests run for ca. 45min), tested on Linux Mint 19.3. \